 Because of the neutral colors found on these plants, Chinese Evergreens look great in planter pots in a variety of colors, shapes, and designs.
 For older, larger Chinese Evergreens, the best pot size is anywhere from 10-14″, depending on exactly how large it is.
-For smaller, younger plants, 4-8″ planter pots tend to best.
+For smaller, younger plants, 4-8″ planter pots tend to be best.

 Like all plants, Chinese Evergreens are prone to infestation by many types of pests.
 The best way to prevent them is to routinely check for pests so that if they do show up, you can act quickly!
 If pests are already a problem, the whole plant can be treated weekly with an organic bug spray until the pest problem is irradicated.

 - Spider mites.
 These are the very definition of the word ‘pest’.
 They’re incredibly small, and if not for the fact that they’re a bright orangey-red, they’d be practically impossible to see.
 They weave sticky webs and damage the plant.
 To get rid of these, prune away the infested sections of the plant, or purchase a plant-safe insecticide from a garden center.

 - Mealybugs.
 These show up as white fluff on the underside of leaves, stalks, and even on the soil.
-To cut them off before they spread to other plants, prune away small infestations, or dab them with rubbing alcohol.
+Cut them off before they spread to other plants, prune away small infestations, or dab them with rubbing alcohol.
 For heavier infestations, use an insecticide.

 - Scale.
 These pests are easily recognizable from their shell-like appearance on the plant, popping up on leaves and stalks.
 Scale can only be killed in one stage of its life, and sadly, it’s best and easiest to throw away infected plants before they infect other ones.

 Other common problems that aren’t in the form of nasty pests usually come from a lack or surplus of something.
 Here are some common causes:

 - Droopy leaves: caused by lack of water or light